-Plaintiffs Jeremy Karg, Matthew R. LaMarche, and Shirley Rhodes each filed the case individually and as representatives of approximately 17,000 Plan participants in Transamerica Corporation’s $1.7 billion 401(k) Plan (“Plan”).
+The Complaint was filed individually on behalf of Jeremy Karg, Matthew R. Lamarche, and Shirley Rhodes, and as class representatives of approximately 17,000 participants in Transamerica’s $1.7 billion 401(k) plan (“Plan”).

 - Transamerica settles dispute over retirement plan for $5.4M